+Why Cava?
+It’s brilliant with shellfish and seafood, and we think it does as good a job as Champagne at much better price.
 Bodegas Sumarroca make excellent Cava, generations of the Sumarroca family have devoted themselves to making it so.
 Their wines have bags of personality and character.
 Carlos Sumarroca, the owner, is one of Spain’s most important and awarded agriculturists.
 They practice sustainable farming, harvest at night and only use only free-run juice.
 Their winery is terraced along the hillside so that all movement of wine is gravity fed.
 All very technical, but it shows in the quality.

 Brut Nature, Gran Reserva, 2013

 Fresh, complex aromas that mix with brioche pastry notes.
 Lively on the palate, with very fine bubbles that perfectly complement the wine’s complexity.
 An elegant, serious finish, long and dry, bringing out the essential flavour of the cava.
 Brut Nature is the driest expression of Cava.

 An attractive bright pink colour.
 Inviting aromas of red fruit and strawberries combing with a delicate floral note.
 Soft and juicy fruit flavours, nice soft bubbles and a delicate finish.

-Nuria Claverol, Gran Reserva 2011
+Nuria Claverol, Gran Reserva, 2011

 Sumarroca’s top wine Nuria is a special bottle that is unique to the winery.
 Intense aromas with strong mineral and toasted notes, give this wine a highly individual character.
 Full favoured with the right level of complexity; from a highly fruity start to an intriguing fresh and minerally finish.